jarrarhaider1214/docs/pages/user-guide/components/cluster/um-new-cluster/gcp-cluster/gcp-cluster.md

 3. Name of the **Node Pool**.

 4. **Machine Type**: Machine type based on Cloud Provider selected.
+(To know more about machine types, click [here](https://cloud.google.com/compute/docs/machine-types).)

 5. **Node Count**: Number of Nodes in the node pool.